stefanobazzaco/HTR-model-SpanishGothic_XV-XVI_extended/README.md

 share that content with Dr. Stefano Bazzaco, e-mail: stefano.bazzaco.1@gmail.com
 ***
 ## Copyright statement
-The SpanishGothic_XV-XVI_extended DataSet and model belongs to the authors.
+The SpanishGothic_XV-XVI_extended model belongs to the authors.
-Their usage is freely Open Access, but you have to give appropriate credits to authors and publisher.
+Its usage is freely Open Access, but you have to give appropriate credits to authors and publisher.

+The SpanishGothic_XV-XVI_extended dataset belongs to the author.
-Their remixing, changing and distribution for commercial use is not possible without authors and publisher acceptance, as stated by the Creative Commons License CC BY-NC-ND 4.0 (Attribution-NonCommercial-NoDerivatives 4.0 International).
+Its remixing, changing and distribution for commercial use is not possible without authors and publisher acceptance, as stated by the Creative Commons License CC BY-NC-ND 4.0 (Attribution-NonCommercial-NoDerivatives 4.0 International).